Grace Brethren High School

-Grace Brethren Jr./Sr. High School (GBHS) is a co-educational, college-preparatory Christian school in Simi Valley, California serving grades 7–12.
-The school is one of three campuses in Simi Valley comprising the Grace Brethren Schools, the others being an elementary school (grades K—6) and a preschool.
+Grace Jr./Sr. High School (Grace) is a co-educational, college-preparatory Christian school in Simi Valley, California serving grades 7–12.
+The school is one of three campuses in Simi Valley comprising Grace School, the others being an elementary school (grades K—6) and a preschool.

 History

 Grace Brethren enrolled its first ninth-grade students in 1989.
 Those first ten students comprised the school's first graduating class in 1993.

 Grace High School started as a Preschool and was started by five men from the church of the same name.

 Academics

 Grace Brethren High School is home to the Space Brethren Cubesat Laboratory.
 Opened in 2018, this 200-square-foot facility allows students to design, build, and maintain a CubeSat miniature satellite as part of the school's STEM curriculum.
 The lab is operated in cooperation with General Dynamics Mission Systems and local businesses.
 Launch of the satellite is scheduled for 2020.